prebid/prebid.github.io/dev-docs/modules/userId.md

 ### ID+

 ID+ solution is Zeotap Initiative which is an open invitation to the whole ecosystem to collaboratively solve the industry challenge of identity resolution in a third-party cookieless environment.
-ID+ is based on Zeotap’s Deterministic Audience graph.
-ID+ is tied to an encrypted email in our graph and is designed to work in the world without the 3rd party cookie.
+ID+ is based on Zeotap’s Deterministic Audience graph and is designed to work in the world without the 3rd party cookie.
 This sub-module makes the user’s ID+ available in the bid request.

 You can learn more about it at [ID+ powered by Zeotap](https://idplus.io/)